Louise, Princess Royal: Early life

 Louise was born on 20 February 1867 at Marlborough House, the London residence of her parents, the Prince and Princess of Wales.
 Louise's father was the eldest son of Queen Victoria and Prince Albert.
 Her mother was the eldest daughter of Christian IX and Queen Louise of Denmark.
-From birth, as the granddaughter of the British monarch, she had the title Her Royal Highness Princess Louise of Wales.
-She spent much of her childhood at Sandringham House in Norfolk.
-She was baptised at Marlborough House on 10 May 1867 by Charles Longley, Archbishop of Canterbury.
-Like her sisters Victoria and Maud, she was educated under the supervision of tutors.
-She occasionally spent the summer in Denmark, her mother's homeland.
+She was named Louise Victoria Alexandra Dagmar, after her maternal grandmother Queen Louise; her paternal grandmother, Queen Victoria; her mother, Alexandra, Princess of Wales; and her aunt, the Tsesarevna of Russia.
+From birth, as a male-line granddaughter of the British monarch, she had the title Her Royal Highness Princess Louise of Wales.
+She was baptized at Marlborough House on 10 May by Charles Longley, Archbishop of Canterbury.

+Her mother, Alexandra, suffered from rheumatic fever shortly before Louise's birth, leaving her with a permanent limp.
+Louise herself was considered a delicate child and was frequently unwell.
+The Wales children were brought up largely at Marlborough House and Sandringham, where they enjoyed a relatively informal and happy childhood.
 In her youth, Louise was described as a very withdrawn girl.

+Louise and her sisters, Victoria and Maud were educated at home under the supervision of private tutors and studied guitar under Catharina Pratten.
+They were noted for their spirited and playful behavior, often engaging in pillow fights and other "unladylike pastimes."
+Their mother's strong influence meant the girls remained close to home.

-Louise and her sisters, Victoria and Maud, were bridesmaids at the wedding of their paternal aunt Princess Beatrice to Prince Henry of Battenberg in 1885.
+As a child, Louise accompanied her mother and siblings on several extended family visits to Copenhagen and to Bernstorff Palace, where her mother had grown up.
+Like her sisters, she was a bridesmaid at the wedding of her paternal aunt Princess Beatrice to Prince Henry of Battenberg in 1885.

+Louise was an accomplished musician, and sometimes played the organ in services at St Mary Magdalene Church at Sandringham.
+She was known as Lulu or Toots to her close family.